vmwarelab/cci/Opencart/README.md

 ```
 kubectl config use-context ccs:moad:open-cart
 ```
-Note: You will be automatically switched to your TKG Cluster Contxt upon login.
+Note: You will be automatically switched to your TKG Cluster Context upon login.

 ## 10. Create an allow all Pod Security Policy
 This shouldn't be done in production, but for a quick start, this will bind all authenticated users to run any type of container